Bromvlieg/gm_bromsock/README.md

 SetTimeout(miliseconds) -- returns true on success
 -- Warning: you need to do this BEFORE you call receive or send, and AFTER you call Connect, Bind, or Listen.

-Connect(ip, port) -- returns true/false, get error message using GetLastError if fail.
 Bind(ip, port) or (port) -- returns true/false, get error message using GetLastError if fail.
 Listen(ip, port) or (port) -- returns true/false, get error message using GetLastError if fail.
-Accept() -- returns a socket or false, get error message using GetLastError if fail.
 Close()
 Disconnect() -- Alias of Close
 GetIP() -- Returns the IP as a string